vinz01/LuceneSearcher/README.md

 Log files such as Syslog are voluminous and grow continuously.
 Develop a tool to parse, index and query the log file contents using Lucene.Java may be choice of developing this mechanism.

-I have attached screenshots of output
+I have attached screenshots of outputs in OutputExample folder

 Instructions to run the code :